Games & Quizzes

 /ˈnikˌnām/

-familiar or humorous name given to person or thing instead of or as well as real name.
-To give someone an informal name or title.
+familiar or humorous name given to person or thing instead of or as well as real name. give nickname to.

 /ˈav(ə)rij/